stefanvulpe-dev/flip-that-burger/frontend/README.md

 ## Start & watch

-    $ npm run watch #for generating a css file and listen to changes in any other file
+    $ #for generating a style.css file and listen to changes in html, tsx and any other component file
+    $ npm run watch
+    $ #start the dev server
     $ npm run dev

 ## Simple build for production